 Aluxes Ecological Park

 Whilst I don’t usually head to zoos when abroad, this one really stood out for me.

 As well as providing conservation practices for the jungle, (similar to the one I visited in Iquitos Amazon while in Peru) they house some very exotic animals, including the black panther and bright colored toucans.

 When you want some downtime from hiking and exploring, head to the quaint, small park in town.

 As well as featuring a pretty small church, you’ll also find lots of souvenir shops and cheap eats around.

 Whilst not as illustrious and grand as the markets found in cities like Oaxaca or Mexico City, the two small markets in Palenque are great for an off day from your hikes and jungle tours.

-based in the center of town has many small shops selling handicrafts.
+Based in the center of town has many small shops selling handicrafts.
 The perfect place to connect yourself with local Chiapan novelties and other Mexican traditions that are local to the area.

 For the foodies, head to Mercado Guadalupe, which is located Avenida Norte Poniente.